w3c/web-advertising/success-criteria.md

 data collection and processing to abide by its responsibility not to abuse the data under its control.
 This in turn requires definitions of legitimate data collection and processing as well as transparency around whether the data controller has fulfilled its obligations.
-One of the first assumptions we document is that an advertising-funded business model supports the open web, and hence any changes that degrade the efficacy of this business model negatively impacts end users.
-While end users increasingly understand advertising funds their free access to the open web, they desire improved transparency and control over their personal data.
+One of the first assumptions we document is that an advertising-funded business model supports the open web and is a business model that positively impacts end users.
+End users increasingly understand advertising funds their free access to the open web.
+However, they join politicians, publishers and advocates in a desire for improved transparency and individual control over end user personal data.

 ![Ethical Data Collection and Processing Protects Freedom](images/success-criteria-3.png)